-Leslie Fierro is an assistant clinical professor of evaluation in Claremont Graduate University’s Division of Behavioral and Organizational Sciences.
+Leslie Fierro is senior research fellow in Claremont Graduate University’s Division of Behavioral and Organizational Sciences.
 Fierro’s research focuses on identifying factors that can be leveraged to strengthen the conduct of evaluation practice within organizations.
 Her current research will continue along similar lines and expand to examine the potential influence of evaluation policy in the design, conduct, and use of program evaluations.

 Fierro received a BA in Biology from Pitzer College, an MPH degree with a co-concentration in Epidemiology and Biostatistics from Loma Linda University, and a PhD in Evaluation and Applied Research Methods from Claremont Graduate University.
 She is currently an active member of the American Evaluation Association, where she serves as the Research on Evaluation Topical Interest Group Chair.
 Her early research examined the strengths and gaps that exist in the academic preparation of current day evaluators and potential future evaluators.
 Her dissertation research focused on clarifying the distal intended outcomes of building evaluation capacity within organizations.
 As part of the dissertation, she developed and tested an instrument designed to measure constructs of evaluation capacity and the intended outcomes of this capacity in public health programs.